 1. Mapping your vendors according to inherent risks

 The first step is to make sure you have a complete list of every vendor that supports your organization.
-Profile each vendor, grouping them with similar type vendors.
+Profile each vendor, grouping them with similar vendors.
 List what service they provide, the criticality of that service, the types of data they are handling, whether and how much they handle sensitive data and the internal contact managing the vendor.
 This will help you determine which questionnaires to send out to your vendors, according to your regulatory requirements and risk appetite.

 2. Sending questionnaires and receiving evidence